What is an investment scam?

-Scammers may claim to be bankers, stockbrokers, financial planners or other investment professionals, they may seem knowledgeable on investment matters and even send you links to legitimate looking fake websites and prospectus documents.
-Often the account name you are directed to pay differs to that of the investment company.
+Scammers pose as bankers, stockbrokers, financial planners, or other investment professionals.
+They appear knowledgeable and confident on investment matters and even direct you to legitimate looking websites and prospectus documents.

 Signs this may be a scam

-The return on an investment sounds too good to be true.
+The investment is just too good to ignore.

 - Keep up to date on scams by subscribing to the government's scam email alerts from scamwatch.gov.au/subscribe.

 - Check out our latest scams, for copies of recently reported scams at westpac.com.au/scams.

 ScamSpot: a series of 2-minute bites to help spot the latest scams